moorejalen2800/Auto-readME/README.md

 ## ReadMe Generator

+ReadMe app

 # Description

-I want to generate A high quility README that explains what you app does and why you use thwe tech taht you did
+I want to generate A high quility README that explains what you app does and why you use the tech that you did

 # Table of Contents